EnableSecurity/wafw00f/README.md

 ## Need a freelance pentester?

-More information about the services that I offer at [Enable Security](http://enablesecurity.com/)
+More information about the services that we offer at [Enable Security](http://enablesecurity.com/)

 ## How do I write my own new checks?